 And for every five that do wonder such a thing realistically maybe one can choose to live in Hawaii for any length of time.
 Maybe less than one.

-Why is it so difficult for the average person to be living in the islands?
+Why is it so difficult for the average person to be living in Hawaii?

 Hawaii, though beautiful, is a very different place from wherever you grew up – Kansas, Okinawa, or wherever you call home.
 Lets look at some of the differences that I can see readily.

 Living on an island is a little different than living in downtown Boulder, Colorado.
 The Hawaiian islands are not large.
-Oahu is about 60 miles on the long side and 35-40 on the short side (by recall, maybe a bit off).
-Can you imagine living in a 2400 mile square?
+Oahu is about 44 miles long and 30 miles across, is roughly shaped like a trapezoid and has an area of 597 sq. mi.
+If you live in a flat area today, it’s equivalent to a 25mi x 25mi square.
+Can you imagine living in that small area for the rest of your life?
 The only way you go further than 60 miles is on a plane or in a boat – which sounds interesting, but there’s another set of issues there I’ll talk about in a minute.

 Defined as the feeling that one is stuck on an island, and doesn’t have the freedom to just go somewhere and drive for a few hours to ‘get away’.
 Island fever usually hits first timers that moved to the islands after six months or a year.
 The sudden realization that – this is all there is.
 Sure Hawaii is beautiful… awesome views and landmarks… but, this is it.
 This is home, and it’s not a big home, it’s an island.